himanimalhotra17/subscription-analytics-tableau-project/README.md

 • Build nudges for declining engagement users
 • Target retention campaigns toward high-monetary, low-recency users
-• Optimize marketing spend toward high-LTV acquisition channels 1️⃣ Project Overview
+• Optimize marketing spend toward high-LTV acquisition channels 2️⃣ Business Problem
-🎯 Objective

-To analyze subscription user behavior across the lifecycle and answer:

-How well are we retaining users?

-Where are we losing them?

-What is the true customer lifetime value (LTV)?

-Which cohorts drive the most long-term revenue?

-What actions can reduce churn and improve monetization?

-This project simulates a SaaS/subscription-based business where user retention and lifetime value directly impact growth and profitability.

-2️⃣ Business Problem

 In subscription businesses: